ofajs/ofa-v4-docs/docs/en/docs/get-started/elements-and-events.md

 </html>
 ```

-In the above example, when you click the submit button "Submit", it will display "Hello, {name}!
-Form submission prevented.", but it will not trigger the alert "Form Submitted!".
-This is because we call `event.preventDefault()` in the click event handler of the submit button to prevent the default submission behavior of the form.
+In the example above, when you click the "Submit" button, it will display "Hello, {name}!
+Form submission prevented.", but it will not trigger the "Form Submitted!" alert.
+This is because we called `event.preventDefault()` in the event handler for the submit button, preventing the form's default submission behavior.